In order to prove and demonstrate the added value of using EO data in support to critical infra-structures, RESUCI offers two services to its users:

-As a complementary solution, or in some cases an alternative, to the current helicopter and field inspections, RESUCI addresses the technical and commercial feasibility of using earth observation services to keep track of the aforementioned potential risks to both powerlines and pipelines and to help on the implementation and maintenance firebreak networks.
+As an alternative or complementary solution, to the traditional assessment methodologies (helicopter, field inspection, etc), RESUCI addresses the technical and commercial added values of using earth observation services to manage, keep track of the potential risks and to help on the implementation of new CIs.

 Users and their needs